 14. Product regulatory compliance

-Foreign companies wishing to enter the Canadian market must be mindful of the spectrum of regulatory considerations that affect the manufacturing, processing, packaging and labelling, sale and distribution of products that are regulated at the federal and/or provincial levels in Canada, such as textiles or upholstered products, cosmetics, food, beverages and natural health products/dietary supplements.
+Foreign companies wishing to enter the Canadian market must be mindful of the spectrum of regulatory considerations that affect the manufacturing, processing, packaging and labelling, sale and distribution of products that are regulated at the federal and/or provincial levels in Canada, such as textiles or upholstered products, cribs, cosmetics, food, beverages and natural health products/dietary supplements.

-In addition to meeting the packaging and labelling requirements identified above, products may also have to meet certain compositional requirements, and the product and/or company may require a license or registration to be legally advertised or sold in Canada.
+In addition to meeting the packaging and labelling requirements identified above, products may also have to meet certain compositional or structural requirements, and the product and/or company may require a license or registration to be legally advertised or sold in Canada.

 For instance, the federal Cosmetic Regulations, C.R.C., c 869, imposes notification requirements on manufacturers and importers, obliging them to file a Cosmetic Notification Form (CNF) with Health Canada within 10 days of first selling a cosmetic product in Canada.
 In addition, certain ingredients are prohibited or restricted for use in cosmetic products, and may result in the product being prohibited in Canada, or classified as a natural health product or non-prescription drug.